serrif/website/_posts/2019-07-29-a-more-informative-website.md

 ### What's changing?
 The biggest change for support is the introduction of the [help portal](https://novelmc.net/help).
 Everything is in one place, for any question you could have.

 Some other changes are also ones that are only for appearances, though.
-Some examples include our site footer, with the addition of a new column and color scheme, or how staff members display on the [team page](https://novelmc.net/team).
+Some examples include our site footer, with the addition of a new column and color scheme, or how staff members display on the [team page](https://novelmc.net/staff).

 #### Everything else
 A lot of our content is being updated to focus on its flow, and to use more simplistic language, too.

-Any further changes to the site is updated on our Discord server.
+Any (and all) remaining changes to the site is updated on our Discord server.
 Take a look over at the [`#support`](https://novelmc.net/docs/#channels) channel if you haven't already.